melissavi08/javascript-30/Day-1/Readme.md

-#JavaScript30 - Day 1
+# JavaScript30 - Day 1

+Hi, everyone:wave:

-Here is **Day-1 of JavaScript30**, following step by step the tutorial, but I have made a few little changes.
+:woman_technologist: Here is **Day-1 of JavaScript30**, following step by step the tutorial, but I have made a few little changes.

-[JavaScript 30](https://javascript30.com/ "JavaScript 30") is a 30 Day Vanilla JS Coding Challenge No Frameworks / No Compilers / No Libraries
+:computer: [JavaScript 30](https://javascript30.com/ "JavaScript 30") is a 30 Day Vanilla JS Coding Challenge

+:x: No Frameworks / No Compilers / No Libraries

 ## Screenshot